kausar3033/kubernetes-full-process/MetaLLB_Load_blancer/Readme.md

 ## Create ConfigMap for MetalLB

-#### Create a YAML file accordingly, and deploy it: vim metallb-configmap.yaml
+#### Create a YAML file accordingly, and deploy it:
+    vim metallb-configmap.yaml
+### Past sctipt in metallb-configmap.yaml

     apiVersion: v1
     kind: ConfigMap